William Davis (cardiologist): Wheat Belly in the public forum

-Davis' book Wheat Belly became a New York Times bestseller within a month of publication in 2011.
+Davis's book Wheat Belly became a New York Times bestseller within a month of publication in 2011.
 Davis says that all modern wheat, which he refers to as "Frankenwheat", is as toxic and as addictive as many drugs and makes people want to eat more food, especially junk foods.
 In an appearance on The Dr. Oz Show he said, "The wheat of today is nothing like the wheat of 1960, 1950—that is, the wheat that our moms or grandmothers had—so it has been changed.
 This new crop has implications for human health that have never been anticipated.
 So this is appropriate for nobody, no human, nobody in this audience, should be eating this modern creation of genetics research."

-The book inspired analyses which compare Davis' conclusions with the current evidence-base published in the established scientific literature.
+The book inspired analyses which compare Davis's conclusions with the current evidence-base published in the established scientific literature.
 One analysis found that Davis used some data that was associated, but did not prove causality (false analogy), compared food data that is not naturally comparable (that is, incommensurable), made false assertions, ignored studies that disproved some of his claims, made assertions that were not backed up by any case studies, made self-contradictory statements and, while he made some statements that were true, they were not catastrophic as he claimed.

 A 2013 review in the Journal of Cereal Science, concluded "we consider that statements made in the book of Davis, as well as in related interviews, cannot be substantiated based on published scientific studies".
 A review by the American Association of Cereal Chemists which cited a recent review of studies on refined grains, noted that "the great majority [of studies] found no associations between the intake of refined-grain foods and cardiovascular disease, diabetes, weight gain, or overall mortality."

-Harriet Hall has described Davis' wheat belly diet as "another low-carb diet that ignores the bulk of the scientific evidence, makes false associations, and exaggerates grains (pun intended) of truth into delusional mountains."
+Harriet Hall has described Davis's wheat belly diet as "another low-carb diet that ignores the bulk of the scientific evidence, makes false associations, and exaggerates grains (pun intended) of truth into delusional mountains."